Unstructured-IO/unstructured/docs/source/ingest/source_connectors/sftp.rst

 ==========
 Connect Sftp to your preprocessing pipeline, and batch process all your documents using ``unstructured-ingest`` to store structured outputs locally on your filesystem.

-First you'll need to install the Sftp dependencies as shown below.
+First you'll need to install the Sftp dependencies as shown below .

 .. code:: shell